 When to export PDF, DXF/DWG, STEP, IGES, or SVG

-PDF is ideal for review, sign-off, and sharing drawings where the recipient should not edit geometry.
-It’s also excellent for manufacturing packages when paired with clear revision control.
+PDF is best for reviewing, signing off, and sharing drawings where the recipient should not edit the geometry.
+That is good for manufacturing packages when paired with clear revision control.
+DXF/DWG is best for 2D exchange where geometry needs to be reused downstream, like in fabrication or detailing workflows.

 Simplification without destroying geometry (tolerances, curves, splines)